explaingit

 Prompt 4

-How do I create a custom CSS theme for Spicetify that changes Spotify's color scheme?
+How do I create and publish a custom Spicetify theme with a specific color palette?

 Prompt 5